marianabeldi/holabelda/content/posts/adding-value-to-our-clients-platform-and-brand.md

 	<figcaption>Copy/paste from Illustrator to text editor</figcaption>
 </figure>

 The software adds a lot of code that is not necessary and hurts legibility and performance.
 That's why a tool like <a target="_blank" href="https://jakearchibald.github.io/svgomg/">SVGOMG</a> helps us optimize the file in a fast and easy way.
-Going deeper in that direction, <a target="_blank" href="{% post_url 2020-05-06-Going-beyond-automatic-SVG-compression %}">manual optimization</a> is usually part of our process.
+Going deeper in that direction, manual optimization is usually part of our process.
 Another important thing to keep in mind is that SVG is a great ally for accessibility.

 Now we have our code clean and we can start adding classes to the elements we want to animate.
-In this case, <a target="_blank" href="{% post_url 2020-04-02-use-and-reuse-everything-in-SVG %}">CSS animations</a> were enough to build these simple animations.
+In this case, CSS animations were enough to build these simple animations.

 This was the result for the Login page, the SVG illustration weights only <strong>42k after optimization:</strong>